rafaqz/Photosynthesis.jl/README.md

 Currently this package has _no real tests_, as there were none for the original Fortran.
 Instead it tests against the original formulations.
-Many of these test pass, but some still don't.
+Many of these test pass.
+But Tuzet, Jarvis, and EMAX models are as yet untested.

-Obviously this situation needs to change.
-Unit tests and comprehensive integration tests are required.
-But is a significant amount of work and it would need a more specific application and larger user base to be justifiable.
+While very few photosynthesis models actually have tests, we should work towards Photosynthesis.jl being properly tested so that we know that formulations do what we intend them to.

-## Non-functional variable struct
+## Non-functional variables struct

 Temp variables are written directly to a variables struct.
-This should be replaced with a functional style where variables are rebuilt and explicitly updated.
+This could be replaced with a functional style where variables are rebuilt and explicitly updated.
 This would mean that the package can be used on GPUs, and so the updating of state flow is easier to follow.